EconomyLens.com

 Related

-A drone sparked a fuel tank fire near Dubai airport, disrupting travel, while a missile killed a civilian in their car in Abu Dhabi, and another drone ignited a blaze in an area housing oil infrastructure in the eastern emirate of Fujairah.
+A drone sparked a fuel tank fire near Dubai airport, disrupting travel, while a missile killed a civilian in their car in Abu Dhabi, and another drone sparked a blaze in an area housing oil infrastructure in the eastern emirate of Fujairah.
 “It has been a difficult few weeks hearing explosions regularly, but the Iranian attacks followed me in my last hours before I could fly back home,” a witness at Dubai airport told AFP, adding that passengers had been evacuated to a lower floor after the attack.

-“We have identified Hezbollah is intending to expand their operations… and firing hundreds of rockets a day” toward Israel, military spokesman Lieutenant Colonel Nadav Shoshani said in a briefing.
-The army’s announcement echoed statements issued in 2024, when Israel and Hezbollah fought a major war in Lebanon, and during the start of operations in Gaza in 2023.
+“We have identified Hezbollah is intending to expand their operations…and firing hundreds of rockets a day” toward Israel, military spokesman Lieutenant Colonel Nadav Shoshani said in a briefing.
+The army’s announcement echoed statements in 2024, when Israel and Hezbollah fought a major war in Lebanon, and during the start of operations in Gaza in 2023.
 There were fresh Israeli strikes on Sunday on the southern suburbs of Beirut, a Hezbollah bastion usually home to hundreds of thousands of people.
-Israel has ordered evacuations on an unprecedented scale across vast areas of Lebanon since the war began, sparking a major displacement crisis.

-The war has engulfed much of the region, with Iran responding to Israeli and US strikes with attacks against at least 10 countries that host US forces.
-Saudi Arabia intercepted more than 60 drones overnight, its defense ministry reported on Monday, and Iraqi authorities said rockets wounded five people at Baghdad’s airport, which houses a US diplomatic facility.
-Saudi Crown Prince Mohammed bin Salman and Emirati President Mohamed bin Zayed expressed solidarity against “the continued and blatant Iranian attacks” in a call on Monday, according to a statement published by Emirati media.
-The statement did not make explicit reference to US and Israeli strikes in Iran.
+The war has engulfed much of the region, with Iran striking at least 10 countries that host US forces.
+Its Revolutionary Guards say it has fired some 700 missiles and 3,600 drones.
+Saudi Arabia intercepted more than 60 drones overnight, its defence ministry said Monday, and Iraqi authorities said rockets wounded five people the day before at Baghdad’s airport, which houses a US diplomatic facility.

 © 2024 AFP